 Step 5: Repeat steps 1-5 on your other color fleece.

-Step 6: Take your 4 hood pieces (2 of each color), pin and stitch down the curved side that will be the top and down the back.
+Step 6: Take your 4 hood pieces and match up your two lining and two outer pieces, then pin and stitch down the curved side that will be the top and down the back (you’re doing the lining, then the outer so you’ll finish with two hood pieces).
 Then unpin, and around the curved part, snip right up to the stitching (but don’t cut your stitching itself) every inch or two as seen in the picture above, just to release some tension in the fabric.

 Step 7: Choose a color to start.
 Unpin and unfold the cape body once, so it’s still cut in half.
 Pin your hood to your neckline right sides together (so the seam, what will be the inside of the hood, is facing up).
 Start with the hood seam and the center back point of the cape body.
 Pin outwards, making sure your front pieces line up.
 Play with it a little if you need to, the curved neckline will stretch slightly more than the hood, so may appear to be longer even if it isn’t really.
 Do the same with your second color and stitch both.